istepaniuk/istepaniuk-com/dear-recruiter/index.md

 * What have they done?
 * What are their team practices and values?

-Furthermore, if you are an internal recruiter or HR person and can actually point or link to this essential information, note that there are a couple of industries and markets I rather not write software for, ever:
+Furthermore, if you are an internal recruiter or HR person and can actually point or link to this essential information, note that there are a couple of industries and markets I rather not write software for, ever.
+See the list in [this post][1].

-* Weapon, Military & Defense
-* Most Coal, Oil & Gas
-* Financial Services
-* High Speed Trading
-* Investment Banking
-* Most Adult Entertainment
-* Cassinos & Gambling
-* Most Health Insurance
-* Digital Rights Management
-* Religious Organizations

 # Thanks for understanding!